Things to Do at Tempio Voltiano

 Interactive Electrical Demonstrations

-Hands-on exhibits and demonstrations that explain Volta's discoveries and the principles of electricity in an engaging way
+Experience hands-on exhibits that demonstrate Volta's discoveries and the principles of electricity

-Spectacular panoramic views of Lake Como and the surrounding Alpine landscape from the temple's terrace
+Enjoy stunning panoramic views of Lake Como and the surrounding Alps from the temple's terrace

 Practical Information